-These published statements are not a checklist of requirements to become an Adventist, but rather a document that describes how Adventists interpret the Bible as a denomination.
+These published statements are not a checklist of requirements to become an Adventist but rather an informational document.
+This describes how Adventists interpret the Bible as a denomination.

-Throughout the Adventist Church’s history and growth, the church kept digging into Scripture in order to learn more.
-Periodically, it would modify these Fundamental Beliefs in order to better reflect the church’s most up-to-date understanding of the Bible.
+Throughout the Adventist Church’s history and growth, the Church kept digging into Scripture in order to learn more.
+Periodically, it would modify these Fundamental Beliefs to better reflect the church’s most up-to-date understanding of God’s Word.